 South Cornwall · TR3

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Feock, that work is shaped by the place itself — Feock is a sought-after AONB village above the Carrick Roads with views to St Mawes, a tight Conservation Area at the church, and one of Cornwall's strongest property markets, with a building stock that leans toward historic farmhouses and Edwardian villas above the river.
+On a Feock site, the brief always meets the place — Feock is a sought-after AONB village above the Carrick Roads with views to St Mawes, a tight Conservation Area at the church, and one of Cornwall's strongest property markets, with a building stock that leans toward historic farmhouses and high-end modern architect builds.

 Why Feock is its own job.

-Conservation Area covers the church area and parts of the village core; AONB across the parish.
+The planning backdrop in South Cornwall is real, not abstract: conservation Area covers the church area and parts of the village core; AONB across the parish.
 Estuary views are weighed materially in most applications.
 For loft conversion specifically, parts of Feock sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Feock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Feock project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR3 parish brief as the design brief and the Feock application has somewhere to land.
+Whether the project is on historic farmhouses in the centre or further out toward Mylor Bridge, the loft conversion response is locally tuned.

 Planning note